WNIV

-WNIV (970 AM) is a commercial Christian radio station licensed to Atlanta, Georgia.
-It is one of three Salem Media Group-owned stations in the Atlanta metropolitan area carrying a Christian talk and teaching radio format.
-AM 590 WDWD carries a different schedule of national and local religious leaders, while AM 1400 WLTA in Alpharetta, Georgia, simulcasts WNIV's programming for Atlanta's northern suburbs.
+WNIV (970 AM) is a commercial Christian radio station licensed to Atlanta, Georgia, United States.
+It is one of three Salem Media Group-owned stations in the Atlanta metropolitan area carrying a Christian format: WDWD carries a different schedule of national and local religious leaders, while WLTA in Alpharetta, Georgia, simulcasts WNIV's programming for Atlanta's northern suburbs.

-WNIV broadcasts with 5,000 watts of power during daytime hours.
-But to protect other stations on AM 970, it drops to 39 watts during nighttime hours, rendering it all but unlistenable even in much of Atlanta; WLTA serves mainly to fill in the gaps in WNIV's nighttime signal.
-WNIV uses a non-directional antenna day and night.
-WNIV's single transmitting tower is shared by WAFS (previously under common ownership) using an antenna diplexing system.
+WNIV's transmitting tower is shared by WAFS (previously under common ownership) using an antenna diplexing system.
 The Federal Communications Commission considers WNIV to be a Class D AM facility.

 Programming

 WNIV and WLTA air national and local religious leaders, including David Jeremiah, Jim Daly, Alistair Begg, Charles Stanley and Chuck Swindoll.
 Many of the same shows are also heard on co-owned FaithTalk 590 WDWD, but at different times.
 Salem sells blocks of brokered programming time to hosts, who in turn, may appeal for donations to the radio ministries.
 SRN News begins some hours of the day.